evelinns/technigo-project-happy-thoughts/README.md

 - User is able to like a thought, it will show the like button as clicked and prevent user from liking the same thought multiple times
 - Time displayed is formatted to show when it was submitted, if just now, x minutes ago, x hours ago or x days ago

+Changes I'd make if I had more time
+- Adding a loading state for when it's waiting for the API to show and load items
+- Adding animations on the like portion
+- I would also look into further the optimistic update to not have the delay on the API side

 ## View it live

 Can be viewed live here: https://technigo-happythoughts.netlify.app/